Thornberry19/Data-Science-Portfolio/README.md

 # School-Data-Science-Projects
 This repository is a collection of finished data science projects I completed while in school.
 The README file will have a synopsis for each project.
 All projects were completed in R and have both an R script file and an R markdown file.
 Please keep in mind that the R scripts are preliminary results and the R markdown file is the final version.
 This means that only the R markdown needs to be viewed.
+The data used for these projects has not been included because I did not think them necessary.

 ---